camilaepierce/PendantDropML/README.md

 ## Running Models
-Working on a more streamlined method of running models, but currently can be run in the command line through:
+The model.py file can be run directly in Visual Studio Code, or can be run via the command line.
+Any time you are using the command line, first please activate the virtual environment (installation above) by running `source .venv/bin/activate`.

 **Linux**
 ```